Around France

 Since I’m only two hours away by fast train to Paris, I decided I’d check out the Paris Christmas lights.
 London will have to wait for another year.

 To find a place to stay, I turned to AIRBNB.
 If you haven’t used the AIRBNB website to find vacation rentals, you must.
-You can find just about any type of rental you could possibly want — from an apartment to a whole house, to a sleeper sofa, to a berth in a sailboat — all around the world.
+You can find almost any type of rental you could possibly want — from an apartment to a whole house, to a sleeper sofa, to a berth in a sailboat — all around the world.

 A surprise on the Champs Elysees